 • Outer Cape: Eastham, Wellfleet, Truro, Provincetown

 At first, the region names will seem counter-intuitive.
-Like, why is the Upper Cape not assigned to Provincetown, the most northern part?
-Also, when you hear locals say things like “down Cape” remember they’re referring to driving from the bridge “down the Cape” towards Provincetown.
+Why is the Upper Cape not assigned to Provincetown, the northern part?
+Also, when you hear locals say things like “down Cape,” remember they’re referring to driving from the bridge “down the Cape” towards Provincetown.

 Most towns are also divided into villages, a nod to colonial beginnings.
 Let’s say you’re headed to Hyannis, which seems like it would be a stand-alone town based on the population and development, but it’s actually one of the seven villages of the town of Barnstable.

-It’s well worth it to visit each town but that can’t really be done in just a weekend visit.
+It’s well worth visiting each town, but that can’t really be done in just a weekend visit.
 So, it’s best to focus on one region (maybe two) if you’re short on time.

 Remember to Say ON Cape Cod, Not IN Cape Cod